Company

 Akshaya Srivatsa, CPO

-Most software companies treat these as separate problems.
-Product builds the feature, and a deployment or success team figures out how to make it work for the customer.
-The two organizations report to different leaders, optimize for different metrics, and operate on different timelines.
-Product measures velocity.
-Deployment measures satisfaction.
+Most software companies treat product and deployment as separate functions.
+Product teams build the feature, and deployment or success teams figure out how to make it work for the customer.
+The two organizations have different leadership, optimize for different metrics, and operate on different timelines.
+Product optimizes for shipping features fast.
+Deployment optimizes for stability and client satisfaction.
 When those metrics diverge, friction follows.

 At Maxima, we made a different choice.
 Product and deployment are not separate functions.
-They are one integrated organization, reporting to the same leader and working toward a single outcome: making real accounting workflows work in production.
+They are one integrated organization and working toward a single outcome: making accounting workflows work in production.

 It is an unconventional structure.
 It is also one of the most important decisions we have made.